Tag Archives: Prince Edward Island

 “How’s that?”

 Near the middle of the river the Irishman felt for the sidearm in his pocket.
 He carried the new Beaumont-Adams percussion revolver.
-The cylinder held five rounds, just in case, although he knew he wasn’t going to miss his man with his first shot.
-He intended to be standing face to face with him when he dispatched.
+The cylinder held five rounds, although he knew he wasn’t going to miss his man with his first shot.
+He intended to be standing face to face with him when he dispatched the villain.
 He walked up to Tom Spate.

 “Thomas Spate, I have a message for you from your queen,” he said.

-Tom Spate’s face went white as a corpse when the barrel of the gun pressed into his chest, pressing against his Victoria Cross.
+Tom Spate’s face went white as a carcass when the barrel of the gun pressed into his chest, pressing against his Victoria Cross.

 “For God’s sake, I have a wife and child.”

-“For crown and country,” Bill Murphy said and pulled the trigger.
-The bullet rocketed out of the barrel, hitting and driving the medal into Tom Spate’s heart, smashing the spirit and strength out of it, and putting an end to the unhappy war veteran’s life.
+“For crown and country,” Kieran Foyle said and pulled the trigger.
+The bullet rocketed out of the barrel slamming and driving the medal into Tom Spate’s heart, ripping the spirit and strength out of it, and putting an end to the unhappy war veteran’s life.

-Bill Murphy stood over him and decided in a moment of keenness that he was going to stay on Prince Edward Island.
+Kieran stood over him and decided in a flash that he was going to stay on Prince Edward Island.
 There was nothing in Ireland or the rest of the United Kingdom for him other than more killing and waiting for the day he would be the one killed.
 He had neither wife nor family.
 He would find a colleen here, he thought.
 He would have sons.
-He would raise horses fed with abundant hay grown in the good graces of mussel mud.
+He would raise horses fed with abundant hay grown in the goodness of mussel mud.
 He didn’t love his fellow man, but he loved horses.

-He bent a knee and using both hands widened the hole in Tom Spate’s chest.
+He bent a knee and using both hands pried open the hole in Tom Spate’s chest.
 He stuck his fingers into the man, feeling for the bullet and the medal.
 He couldn’t find the bullet at first but found the Victoria Cross easily enough.
-He yanked out the medal cast from the cascabels of two cannons captured from the Russians at the siege of Sevastopal.
-He searched some more for the bullet until he found it.
-He washed the blood on his hands off in the river water.
-He kicked the body off the ferry and into the river.
-It bobbed and started floating out to the ocean.
+He yanked the medal out.
+It had been cast from the cascabels of two cannons captured from the Russians at the siege of Sevastopol.
+He searched for the bullet until he found it.
+He washed the blood on his hands off in the water.
+He pushed the body off the ferry with his boot.
+It bobbed in the river and slowly floated out to the ocean.

-He poled the ferry to the side he had come from and walked back to North Rustico.
-In his room he packaged the bullet the medal and a letter in a stout envelope.
-The letter didn’t have a word in it about what he had done, only asking for land on the shoreline where he had landed, and the right to name the cove “Murphy’s Cove.”
+He poled the ferry back to the side he had come from and walked back to North Rustico.
+In his room he packaged the bullet, the medal, and a letter in a stout envelope.
+The letter didn’t have a word in it about what he had done, only asking for land on the shoreline where he had landed, and the right to name the cove “Foyle’s Cove.”

 He sat in his room and fired up his Meerschaum pipe.
 When he was young and poor, he smoked spone.
 It was coltsfoot mixed with wild rose petals.
 Now he carried good tobacco in his purse.
-The smoke curled up from his Irish clay.
-The kitten he had brought back with him from the no-contest on the Stanley River watched the smoke, avid and curious.
+The smoke curled up from the Irish clay.
+The kitten he had found and brought back with him from the no-contest on the Stanley River watched the smoke, jabbing at it with his paws.

-The only window of his room faced west.
-The setting sun slanted in, warming his face.
+The window of his room faced west.
+The setting sun slanted in, the orange glow warming his face.
 When he was done with his pipe he would go downstairs for haddock, potatoes, and beer.
-Until then, he would smoke and let his plans unwind themselves in the back of his mind.
+He would bring some fish and milk back for the kitten.
+Until then, he would smoke and let his plans slowly unwind themselves from the back of his mind.

 It Takes 2 to Tango